G-EDM/G-RBL/README.md

 </br></br>

+# FAQs

+1. Machine doesn't move but everything looks good

+   If the process starts but the machine does not move at all it is mostly related to a wrong vFd setting.
+   The pulseboard provides the voltage Feedback (vFd) in an inverted way: No load / no voltage drop provides a high reading.
+   If the current exceeds the settings on the DPM/DPH the voltage starts to drop (the goal is to avoid voltage drops and consider every voltage drop a short circuit).
+Increasing the current on the DPM will make the voltage drop later while lower current settings will result in a faster voltage drop.
+   In the settings menu is one parameter called vDrop Threshold.
+If the vFd value shown on the scope drops below this value it is considered a hard short circuit.
+If this value is larger then the vFd value without load the machine will not move.
+This threshold should be around 200-300 lower then the vFd value without load.
+Noise in the signal should not make vFd drop below this value.
+200 difference is normally save.
+   There are different thresholds for probing in the menu. probing uses a smaller voltage and therefore the generated vFd is lower then at full voltage.

+2. What are the most important paramaters?

+   Setpoint MIN:
+       The higher this value is the more aggressive it will move forward

+   Setpoint MAX:
+       This one is almost not needed anymore.
+The average peaks shown on the scope should not be higher then that.
+       Can be set high enough to not be triggered at all.
+As said it is not needed anymore but may trigger some savety stuff if too low.

+   PWM Duty:
+       A higher duty will generate a more powerfull discharge and thus drop the voltage faster.
+       The duty needs to be high enough to create a sharp voltage drop on short circuits!

+   Current on the DPM/DPH:
+       Start with 0.4A to get a fast drop.
+Increase to 0.8A and once everything runs good try 1A.

+   Zeros in a row:
+       Defines the number of empty readings before the machine is allowed to move on.
+Higher values will make the process progress more sensitive and save.

+3. What frequencies to use?

+    Currently it is best to stick with the 20khz.
+Using different frequencies requires knowledge about how the software works.
+    It is not as easy as just changing the frequency.
+The ESP32 does not allow synchronous ADC readings triggered by the Pulseoutput.
+    Therefore it is required to sample in continous mode and filter the results.
+The lower the frequency the larger the OFF time and the empty readings wich needs to be adresses by adjusting some in depth paramaters.
+    I am working on it to make it easier.

+</br></br>

 # Hidden features

 1: If the screen is touched on bootup it will enforce a display recalibration.
 Once the display turns black it can be untouched and the calibration will start